-During 2019, the Compensation Committee held one meeting.
+During 2020, the Compensation Committee held one meeting.
 The Compensation Committee currently consists of Messrs.
 Klein, Lobell (chair), and Dr. Harvey.
 The duties and responsibilities of the Compensation Committee is available on our website, located at www.fortressbiotech.com.
-As discussed in its charter, among other things, the duties and responsibilities of the Compensation Committee include annually evaluating the performance of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers and administering all executive compensation programs, including, but not limited to, our incentive and equity-based plans.
-The Compensation Committee also reviews and discusses with management the Compensation Overview section of our proxy statement and reviews an approves the say on pay and frequency proposals to be included in our proxy statement.
+As discussed in its charter, among other things, the duties and responsibilities of the Compensation Committee include annually evaluating the performance of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers, determining the overall compensation of the Chief Executive Officer and our other executive officers and administering all executive compensation Diverview section of our proxy statement and reviews an approves the say on pay and frequency proposals to be included in our proxy statement.
 The Compensation Committee applies discretion in the determination of individual executive compensation packages to ensure compliance with the Company's compensation philosophy.
 The Chief Executive Officer makes recommendations to the Compensation Committee with respect to the compensation packages for officers other than himself.
-The Compensation Committee may delegate its authority to grant awards to certain employees, and within specified parameters under the Compensation Committee Charter, to a special committee consisting of one or more directors who may but need not be officers of the Company.
-As of the mailing of this proxy statement on or around April 29, 2020, however, the Compensation Committee had not delegated any such authority.
+The Compensation Committee may delegate its authority to grant awards to certain employees, and within specified parameters under the Compensation Committee Charter, to a special committee consisting of one